rubyworks/facets/CONTRIBUTING.md

   serious discernment about what goes into the library.
-That includes having in depth discussions the merits of methods, even about the best name for a method --even if the functionality has been accepted the name may not!
+That includes having in depth discussions the merits of methods, even about the best name for a method --even if the functionality has been accepted the name may not.

-* When making a commit, if the commit is only a documentation change, then and `[doc]` to the end of the first line of commit message.
-If it is only a change to tests then add `[test]`.
-If the change only effects build files then add `[admin]`.
-For actual code changes, if the change is not something anyone would notice, use `[tweak]` or `[minor]` (minor being slightly more important than tweak).
-For typical code changes no comment tag is necessary.
+## Versioning

+Facets tries to follow a semantic versioning system, but with a slightly differt scheme than most projects.
+For Facets the version number represents:

+    gestault.major.minor

+Techinically there can be a fouth `build` number, but we never use it for releases.

+## Commit Tags

+When making a commit, it is helpful to add a *commit tag* to the end of the first line of commit message.
+Commit tags are single words wrapped in colons.

+* If the commit is only a documentation change, then and `:doc:`.
+* If it is only a change to tests then add `:test:`.
+* If the change only effects project build or config files then add `:admin:`.
-  If the change fixes a bug that was reported via the issue system be sure to reference the issue id in the message using `#` and add `[bug]`.
-If a change is a significant change to the API, then end the message with `[major]`.
+* If the change fixes a bug that was reported via the issue system be sure to reference the issue number in the message using `#` and add a `:bug:` tag.
+* For actual code changes, if the change is *very minor* and not something anyone would notice, you can use `:tweak:`, if you want.
+* If the change would require a minor version change than use `:minor:`.
+* But if a change is a significant change to the API, and thus will require a major version change, then end the message with `:major:`.

-  These are all rules of thumb, and no expects them to be applied perfectly.
+These are all rules of thumb, and no one expects them to be applied perfectly.

 ## Documentation